 Price Levels let you set custom pricing for different customers in QuickBooks®.
 Once you create a Price Level and associate it with one or more customers, Solid Sales Pro™ automatically pulls up the correct custom price for a customer each time you create a transaction for those customers.

-For more details, see Solid Know How™ Article #296 QuickBooks Price Levels.
+For more details, see Solid Know How™ Article #176 Using Price Levels in Solid Route Accounting for QuickBooks.

 Once all that's been set, the salespersons should never need to adjust those prices again.